 How to Sew by Hand

 The strongest hand stitch for sewing seams is the backstitch.
-This stitch looks like a continuous row of stitches much like a sewing machine produces although a little more irregular and messier on the back.
-The smaller your stitches, the strong the seam will be.
+This stitch looks like a continuous row of stitches, much like a sewing machine produces, although, a little more irregular and messier on the back.
+The smaller your stitches, the stronger the seam will be.

-My article on how to backstitch will show you how to stitch lines, corners and change threads.
+My article on how to sew backstitch will show you how to stitch lines, corners, and change threads.
 It includes a video for visual learners and lots of photos.